getdirty75/asymetrics/src/articles/dj-pohy-monthly-top-9-1.md

 Hailing from Lille, France, and currently based in Paris, [Pohy](www.facebook.com/DjPohy) has been operating on the Drum&Bass and Dubstep scenes for over a decade.

-Together with partner in crime [DJ Bluntsman](https://soundcloud.com/dj-bluntsman), Pohy co-hosts the [One More Tune](https://rinse.fr/artists/one-more-tune/) radio show on Rinse France, as well as another quality "rendez-vous": the "[Safe Travel](https://www.radiocampusparis.org/emission/safe-travel/)" show on Radio Campus.
+Together with partner in crime [DJ Bluntsman](https://soundcloud.com/dj-bluntsman), Pohy co-hosts the [One More Tune](https://rinse.fr/artists/one-more-tune/) radio show on Rinse France, as well as another quality *rendez-vous*: the "[Safe Travel](https://www.radiocampusparis.org/emission/safe-travel/)" show on Radio Campus.

 If you dig this selection and want to hear more, follow Pohy on [Mixcloud](www.mixcloud.com/djpohy) and One More Tune on [Facebook](www.facebook.com/rinseomt) for regular bass fixes.